 - 1. Provide a utility or home energy invoice or sub-invoice in the name of the tenant or co-tenant reflecting the address of the application for each qualifying utility or home energy expense for which payment is requested; - 2.
-State whether a notice of utility disconnect has been received via the question in the Application Portal that asks about indicators of housing instability; and - 3.
 Complete and upload an affidavit of home energy exhaustion, where applicable, stating that the household has exhausted its home energy source and is without sufficient funds to incur additional home energy resources.